 This platform is not only available from your desktop, you can now also access it via your mobile.
 Most traders in the crypto world today carry out their trades via desktop (around 70% or so).
 However, there are naturally people out there that want to do it from their smart phone as well.
 If you’re one of those people, then this platform can still be for you.

-An exchange's trading volume is very important for any user of such exchange.
-A large trading volume often (but not always) correlate with deep liquidity.
-When the liquidity at a platform is deep, it means that it will be less difficult for you to find a buyer to your sell order, or a sller to your purchase order.
+An exchange's trading volume is very important for any user of such an exchange.
+A large trading volume often (but not always) correlates with deep liquidity.
+When the liquidity at a platform is deep, it means that it will be less difficult for you to find a buyer to your sell order or a seller to your purchase order.

 Binance JEX Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 There are two different trading views at Binance JEX.
 One is an easier version, that is easier to comprehend but might lack a few of the tools more sophisticated traders require.
 The easier version looks like this:

 The more advanced version of the trading view at Binance JEX looks slightly different, as follows: